MHT Arts & Safety

 MHT Arts & Safety for the Classroom

-- Masks are required for anyone 5 and older on the MHT campus.
+- Masks are recommended for anyone 5 and older on the MHT campus.

 - Parents are invited to drop students off and may wait for them outside on the MHT grounds, but may not congregate in waiting areas.

 - Students will be checked in at the start of each class with a temperature check.